altocodenl/cell/readme.md

       - Spreadsheet
       - CSV
       - JSON
-   - Ask AI to name the output making sure it doesn't overwrite the top level hashes
+   - Ask AI to name the output
    - Save the file and have a reference to it from the cell (the metadata is in the cell)

 - Prompt the making of a dashboard, a form or a table, with some buttons